nanostudio-org/nanogp2/README.md

 ##### Security

-The `admin` folder should only be accessible to your PHP applications.
+The `admin` folder should only be accessible to your PHP applications, and not from a browser.
-For example, with `deny from all` set in `.htaccess` file.
+For example, you can put an `.htaccess` file containing `deny from all`.

 ##### Manually revoke authorization
 - delete the folder corresponding to the user in `admin/users`